meebenitez/meebenitez.github.io/_posts/2018-03-19-youre_overreacting.markdown

 Obviously a lot more went in to this app, including getting React & Redux to play nicely with Devise authentication,  dynamically rendering my filter components and moving them between "active" and "inactive" states, creating front-end pagination to work with my server-side pagination (from scratch!), creating a "heart it" system to allow the user to save cities, and more!

 This app is my most ambitious project yet and I'm quite proud of how far it's come.
-Now check back with me in a month and hopefully I'll have it live with loads more data, a dozen more filters, zillow listings, and a happy user base.
+Now check back with me in a month and hopefully I'll have it live with loads more data, a dozen more filters, a search box, zillow listings, and a happy user base.

 Thanks!